Nagarkurnool district: Economy

+Agriculture is the mainstay of the district economy, with a majority of the population engaged in farming and allied activities.
+Major crops cultivated include paddy, maize, and pulses, along with cotton and groundnut in some areas.
+The district also has a significant presence of horticulture, particularly mango and citrus plantations.
+Irrigation support is provided by projects such as the Kalwakurthy Lift Irrigation Scheme, which has improved agricultural productivity in parts of the district.

+Apart from agriculture, the district’s economy includes small-scale industries such as rice mills, seed processing units, and handloom weaving.
+Employment in the government sector, education, and services also contributes to local livelihoods.

 Transport

 Roadway

 There are two national highways that connect the district, NH765 Hyderabad to Srisailam connects Kalwakurthy town and Mannanur village in Nallamala hills and runs through the forests of Amrabad to reach srisailam.
 NH167 Bellary to Kodad connects Kalwakurthy with Mahaboobnagar, Jadcherla to the west and Devarakonda towards the east.
 SH20 starts from Mahboobnagar connects Nagarkurnool, Achampet to join NH765 at foothills of Nallamala.

 A proposed new national highway 167k from Hyderabad to Nandyal is expected to connect towns of Kalwakurthy, Nagarkurnool and Kollapur with Atmakur, Nandyal in Nandyal district of Andhra Pradhesh.

 The district is well connected within neighbor towns and cities by bus.
-TSRTC operates bus services from 4 major towns of Nagarkurnool, Kalwakurthy, Achampet and Kollapur with nearby villages and major towns such as Hyderabad, Mahaboobnagar, Wanaparthy and Kurnool.
+TSRTC operates bus services from 4 major towns of Nagarkurnool, Kalwakurthy, Achampet and Kollapur with nearby villages and major towns such as Hyderabad, Mahabubnagar and Kurnool.

 Railway

 There are no railway lines in the district, the nearest railway station is Jadcherla.
-A proposed railway line from Gadwal to Macherla that is expected to link Nagarkurnool and Kalwakurthy towns of the district, However, the project is on due for approval for several years.
+A proposed railway line from Gadwal to Macherla that is expected to link Nagarkurnool and Kalwakurthy towns of the district.
+However, the project is on due for approval for several years.